HoRaMusic/Geco/README.md

 # Geco
-VCV plugin Maker
+VCV Plugin Maker

 IMPORTANT:

-Geco is a work on progress, some blocks are obsolet:
+Geco is a work on progress, some blocks are obsolete:

 - wavetable (use too much CPU, don't work on mac), the wave table object will be completly change to offer antialiasing and use
   "waveedit" files http://synthtech.com/waveedit/.